balsedie/trilomorph/README.md

 - [ ] update references list

-<sup>To add new references, you go to the [references list](Reference_main_table.csv) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp).
+<sup>You have to include the literature references used in the new record.
+To add new references, you go to the [references list](Reference_main_table.csv) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp).
 Add all new references using the following formats,</sup>

 <sup>for single author: `Author year, Author I. (year).
 Title.
 Journal.
 Volume pages. doi:`</sup>